Sky (New Zealand): Unbundling, IVP project and departure of CEO

 In late February 2018, Sky TV announced that it would be splitting its existing Sky Basic service into two new packages called Sky Starter and Sky Entertainment, giving new and existing customers the option of building bundles.
 The Sky Starter package would cost $24.91 monthly, replacing the earlier Sky Basic service which cost $49.91 monthly with extra charges for sports, movie, and other premier channels.
 The price reduction came in response to fierce competition from streaming services such as Netflix, Lightbox, and Amazon Prime Video, which had caused the loss of 38,000 satellite subscribers the previous year.
 Unlike its competitors, Sky TV was dependent on a linear broadcasting model and its exclusive rights to rugby union, rugby league, netball, and cricket content.
-While Sky had TV hoped that this change would attract new customers, the company's stock market shares dropped by 10% in response to investor concerns about future revenue, knocking NZ$100 million off its market value.
+While Sky TV hoped that this change would attract new customers, the company's stock market shares dropped by 10% in response to investor concerns about future revenue, knocking NZ$100 million off its market value.

 In early March 2018, it was reported that Sky TV CEO John Fellet was pursuing talks with Netflix and Amazon Prime to share content and services.
 Fellet hoped to mimic the UK-based television company Sky plc's success in negotiating a bundling package with Netflix.

 On 26 March 2018, John Fellet announced his intention to step down from his position, after being CEO for 17 years.
 Fellet had been with the company since 1991, first as chief operating officer before taking on the chief executive role in January 2001.
 On 21 February 2019, Martin Stewart replaced John Fellet as CEO.
 He had previously worked for BSkyB, The Football Association and OSN.
 On 1 December 2020, Stewart left the company to return home to Europe.
 Sophie Maloney was immediately appointed to the CEO position.

 Focus on streaming

-In February 2015, Sky launched its own subscription-based video streaming service called Neon to allow New Zealanders to stream various HBO films and shows and to compete with US-based streaming service Netflix, which launched in New Zealand in March 2015.
+In February 2015, Sky launched its own subscription-based video streaming service called Neon.
 Sky had initially planned to launch Neon in 2014 but was delayed by systems bugs.

 On 16 August 2019, Sky announced it had purchased Coliseum Sports Media's global rugby streaming service RugbyPass for approximately US$40 million.

+The Disney channels (Disney Channel and Disney Junior) were removed on 30 November 2019, causing anger from subscribers.
+Sky Movies Disney was replaced by Sky Movies Family from 1 November 2019.
+The company still had some Disney titles stocked "well into 2020".

 On 19 December 2019, it was announced that Sky would be purchasing Spark New Zealand's streaming service Lightbox.
 On 14 June 2020, Sky confirmed that Lightbox would be merged into the Neon app on 7 July 2020.
 The merged service retains the Neon brand but uses Lightbox's interface and includes content drawn from both Neon and the old Lightbox.